CodeGlitch/flutter_portugal_home/README.md

 ### TODO:
-* replace usage of responsive_grid with a simple Wrap
+* replace usage of responsive_grid with a simple Wrap.
+* create models for data, *I'm too lazy for models.*
-* replace responsive_framework with some extra code instead?
-TBD
+* replace responsive_framework with some extra code instead? *TBD*

 # WIP - To run this project you:
 ## 1-Web: